OctaForge/OctaBuild/README.md

 # octabuild

 OctaBuild is a simple build system inspired by Make, but using the Cubescript language to write build definitions and not depending on a shell to function.
 It'll also feature things such as automatic dependency tracking and a large utility library abstracting away platform differences.
+Unlike Make, the program flow of OctaBuild is single threaded, offloading things such as compiler calls into a thread pool.
+Therefore, things such as standard output are unaffected by threading.

 It can be used standalone at this point.
 Once everything is more done, a library form will be introduced.